-- The welfare of vulnerable adults is of primary concern - All vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual preference have the right to protection from abuse - All vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, social economic status, religious belief and/or sexual preference have the right to be treated with dignity and respect at all times. - All incidents of alleged poor practice, misconduct and abuse will be taken seriously and responded to swiftly and appropriately - All personal data will be processed in accordance with the requirements of the Data Protection Act 1998
+- The welfare of adults at risk is of primary concern - All adults at risk, whatever their age, culture, disability, gender, language, racial origin, socioeconomic status, religious belief and/or sexual preference have the right to protection from abuse - All adults at risk, whatever their age, culture, disability, gender, language, racial origin, social economic status, religious belief and/or sexual preference have the right to be treated with dignity and respect at all times. - All incidents of alleged poor practice, misconduct and abuse will be taken seriously and responded to swiftly and appropriately - All personal data will be processed in accordance with the requirements of General Data Protection (GDPR).